-In 2018, Iran's supreme leader, who oversees the judiciary, ordered the creation of special corruption courts.
+In 2018, Iran's Supreme Leader, who oversees the judiciary and appoints its head, ordered the creation of special corruption courts.
 According to Al-Monitor, these courts have reportedly issued 978 verdicts since August 2018, with nine defendants sentenced to death and four to life imprisonment.
-But given the lack of a truly independent judiciary in Iran and its own record on corruption, such courts can only be expected to target corruption in a piecemeal, rather than systematic manner.
+But given the lack of a truly independent judiciary in Iran and its own record on corruption, such courts can only be expected to target corruption in a piecemeal, rather than a systematic manner.